nolawnchairs/eslint-plugin/src/rules/import-order/README.md

   }
 }
 ```
-However, this can be difficult to maintain, so it's recommended to use a single alias pattern if possible.
-The simple solution would be to use the simple at-slash pattern that points to whatever project directory functions as source-root, e.g. `@/*`:
+However, this can be difficult to maintain.
+If your project requires multiple directories to host application code (or if a refactor is impractical), it's recommended to use a single alias pattern of `@/*` that points to your project root.
+This will allow any file in your project to be aliased with a single token.

+Set the `internalAliasPattern` to `@/**/*`, and set your paths config as follows:

 ```json
 {